-Details on the 2017 Zero Week Alternative Break to Warm Springs, Oregon are now available!
-The 2017 dates are June 19 to June 23!
+Details on the 2018 Zero Week Alternative Break to Warm Springs, Oregon will be available in March 2018!
+The 2018 dates are June 18 to June 22!

 Read what past Alternative Break participants have said about their experiences: